Operation Dewey Canyon: Phase 3 and the raid into Laos

-Also on 21 February Company M, 3/9 Marines discovered a PAVN maintenance facility including a bulldozer and on further searching around Hill 1228 discovered 2 122mm field guns and a large tunnel complex inside the mountain.
+Also on 21 February Company M, 3/9 Marines discovered a PAVN maintenance facility including a bulldozer and on further searching around Hill 1228 discovered two 122mm field guns and a large tunnel complex inside the mountain.

-On 22 February Company A, 1/9 Marines overran a PAVN position eight kilometers southeast of FSB Erskine killing 7 PAVN for the loss of 1 Marine.
+On 22 February Company A, 1/9 Marines overran a PAVN position eight kilometers southeast of FSB Erskine killing seven PAVN for the loss of one Marine.
 As Company A continued patrolling they encountered and overran an entrenched PAVN Company killing 105 PAVN for the loss of 11 Marines.
 Captured documents indicated the unit in contact was the 3rd Battalion, 9th Regiment (also known as the K.16 Battalion).
 The Company A commander 1Lt Wesley L. Fox would be awarded the Medal of Honor for his actions during the battle.

 Company H was ordered to go down Route 922 on 24 February.
 Morale was low because the Marines were tired after several days of patrolling, additionally, they did not want to leave the resupplies that included 60 mm mortar ammunition and C-rations.
 Company H was to move into Laos followed by Companies E and F and push eastward on the road, forcing the PAVN into the 1st and 3rd Battalions.
 After a six-hour night march, Company H set up a hasty ambush; at 11:00 on 24 February, six PAVN soldiers walked into their kill zone, of which four were killed.
 On February 25, Company H continued to move eastward again engaging PAVN, resulting in the capture of one 122 mm field gun, two 40mm antiaircraft guns and the killing of eight PAVN soldiers.
 Company H suffered two dead and seven wounded.
 Later that day a company patrol was ambushed by an estimated 15 PAVN troops who were dug in fortified bunkers and fighting holes.
 The patrol was reinforced and was able to fight its way through, capturing a second 122 mm gun and killing two.
 Casualties were mounting for Company H: three killed and five wounded.
 Corporal William D. Morgan was one of the men killed in action when he made a daring dash and directed fire away from Private First Class Robinson Santiago and Private Robert Ballou.
-Robert Ballou was wounded multiple times that day and Robinson Santiago was killed-in-action.
-Corporal Morgan was posthumously awarded the Medal of Honor for this action.
+Ballou was wounded multiple times that day and Santiago was killed-in-action.
+Morgan was posthumously awarded the Medal of Honor for this action.